 fc stands for "file compare"; it's a standard DOS program for comparing files.
 It shows that the original and the later decrypted files are identical.

 Bytes is a tiny Marpex Inc. utility program to assess the distribution of bytes in any file whatsoever.
-The /d argument tells the program to assemble a list of the frequencies, percent occurence, and first eight positions of each byte value from 0 through 255.
+The /d argument tells the program to provide detail -- the byte value in printable form or in octal (base 8), the byte value in hexadecimal (base 16), the frequency, percent occurrence, and first eight positions of each byte value from 0 through 255.

 Here's the top of the list...